 The industry has observed no tilefish aggregation changes due to changes in water temperatures, in contrast with what they observe with other fishes.
 The temperatures where golden tilefish are found seem stable due to extreme depth.
-(Note: tilefish are generally found in rough bottom, small burrows, and sheltered areas at bottom water temperatures ranging from 48.2°F to 57.2°F [9°C to 14°C], generally in depths between 328 and 984 ft [100 to 300 m]).
+(Note: tilefish are generally found in rough bottom, small burrows, and sheltered areas at bottom water temperatures ranging from 48.2° F to 57.2° F [9°C to 14° C], generally in depths between 328 and 984 ft [100 to 300 m]).

 Dogfish interaction reduces tilefish catches and strongly affects where people fish.
 The dogfish are so thick now, when fishermen encounter them, they have no choice but to move to other fishing areas.
 The dogfish interaction used to be about two or three months in the winter.
 However, in the last seven years, dogfish presence is about eight months, and extends to June.
+Additionally, in the last couple of years, after the dogfish have left the tilefish fishing grounds, fishermen are encountering smooth dogfish which are bigger animals, more robust, and harder to release.
+The interaction with smooth dogfish is not such a big problem when compared to the dogfish interactions.
 Additionally, skate interactions reduce tilefish catches as well; this is limited to the winter period.
 Skates can severely damage tilefish gear.
 When fishermen encounter skates, they move to other fishing areas.